ManapatWeeramongkolkul/google-tourism-planner-project/README.md

 |visitorId|INTEGER|NULLABLE|
 |contentId|INTEGER|NULLABLE|

-Generated table from the Matrix Factorization model
+Generated table from the Matrix Factorization model.
+Does need to be created manually.

 **Transaction_Records**
 | Tables   |      Type      |  Mode |